connorrothschild/connorrothschildd.github.io/_posts/2019-05-30-media-mentions.md

-NOTE: This post has become somewhat outdated since it's [original publication](https://connorrothschild.github.io/media-mentions/) because the dataset (linked via FiveThirtyEight's GitHub) has changed variable names and some of the data has changed.
+Note: This post has become somewhat outdated since it's [original publication](https://connorrothschild.github.io/media-mentions/) because the dataset (linked via FiveThirtyEight's GitHub) has changed variable names and some of the data has changed.

 You can find a less technical version of this post without code [on my blog](https://www.connorrothschild.com/single-post/2019/05/30/The-Race-for-Media-Attention).